El Dorado (Super Friends): Powers and abilities

 El Dorado's powers were not well-defined and were highly ambiguous.
 His most frequently used ability was teleportation, which he accomplished by wrapping his cape over his body and vanishing.
 Anyone or anything he wrapped his cape around could also be teleported with him, and there appeared to be no limit to the distance he could travel.
 Another of his frequently used powers was the ability to generate illusions.
 Defined as "holograms", these illusions were also capable of fooling other senses, as they sometimes generated noise and could be touched; he once created a sea monster which roared loudly, and on another occasion generated a pile of fake dolls a villain was forced to dig through physically.

 He also exhibited some degree of mental powers, including telepathy seen in Super Friends season 6 episode where he communicates with Wonder Woman.
 During the series' opening theme, he is at one point shown to be hovering, suggesting flight capabilities, and he would sometimes enter from the side of the screen as if he were just landing.

-He may have also possessed superhuman strength, as he once competed directly against Kalibak in physical combat and was also seen on several occasions to lift heavy objects with little effort.
+El Dorado possesses superhuman strength, allowing him to lift heavy objects with little effort.
 Knowledgeable about Pre-Columbian history (yet vague in his explanations), he assisted the Super Friends whenever they were forced to enter unfamiliar ruins or areas in Latin America.
 No official origin was ever given to explain El Dorado's past, nor the method through which he had acquired these powers.
 They may be mystical in nature and he is empowered by ancient magic and his people's warrior-spirit, possibly derived from ancestral "ancient Aztec sorcerers".
 Another possibility is that his powers are purely psionic, and the Aztec elements are incorporated purely for thematic purposes.
 In the last episodes in which he participated, he is seen with the ability to shoot laser beams from his eyes.